 Lily pads seem like delicate things, floating across the surface of the water, and many of them are.
 Even the Victoria amazonica, the world’s largest lily pad, is very susceptible to puncture if you drop a sharp object into it.
 However, because of the leaves’ spectacular size—up to 3 meters, or 9.8 feet—if you distribute weight evenly across the Victoria lily pad, it can support up to 71 pounds.
-You’d need to lay, for example, a sheet of plywood across it first, but then you could set a young child on it as though it were an inflatable raft.
+In this hypothetical situation, you’d need to lay a sheet of plywood across it first, but then you could set a young child on it as though it were an inflatable raft.

 If they put it in a movie, you’d never believe it: Robert Todd Lincoln was saved from a gruesome train accident by the brother of the man who would later assassinate his father.
 Lincoln the younger, traveling to D.C., ended up on a crowded train platform.
 He pressed himself against the train to let other people pass, but when the train began to move, he fell between the train and the platform.
 He might have been squashed if not for then-famous stage actor Edwin Booth, who pulled Lincoln up by the collar and back onto the platform.

-Though you may experiences some difficulty wrestling it away from your cat, catnip contains an essential oil that is ten times better at repelling mosquitos than the active ingredient in commercial bug repellent.
-At high doses, catnip repels 49 to 59 percent of mosquitos, while DEET (diethyl-m-toluamide) repels only about 10 percent at the same dose.
-The problem with catnip oil, or nepetalactone, is that it loses potency quickly and is difficult to grow commercially, but new strains of the plant are currently in development to fix these issues and potentially create a better bug spray.
+Though you may experience some difficulty wrestling it away from your cat, catnip contains an essential oil that is 10 times better at repelling mosquitos than the active ingredient in commercial bug repellent.
+At high doses, catnip repels 49 to 59 percent of mosquitos, while DEET (diethyltoluamide) repels only about 10 percent at the same dose.
+The problem with catnip oil, or nepetalactone, is that it loses potency quickly and is difficult to grow commercially.
+But researchers at Rutgers University are currently trying to develop new strains of the plant to fix these issues and potentially create a better bug spray.

 The current recommended vaccine schedule for children includes 14 different vaccines spread out over childhood (and longer, in some cases).
 A single scientist named Maurice Ralph Hilleman is responsible for an astonishing 8 of those 14 vaccines: measles, mumps, hepatitis A and B, chickenpox, meningitis, pneumonia, and a strain of bacteria called Haemophilus influenzae.
 He also discovered that chlamydia was caused by a bacterium, not a virus.
 You’ve probably never heard his name, but he’s likely saved the lives of more children than any other single person in history.

-They became part of punk and goth fashion in the 1980s, but the protruding spikes on some dog collars actually originally served an important purpose.
+Before they became part of punk and goth fashion in the 1980s, dog collars with protruding spikes actually served an important purpose.
 Though the Ancient Egyptians were the first to put collars on dogs for domestication purposes, Ancient Greeks added the spikes.
 They would put these spiked collars on their herding dogs before sending them out into the fields so that any attacking wolves couldn’t get a hold of their necks or throats.
-The spikes protected the dog, and the dog protected the sheep.
+So, the spikes protected the dog, and the dog protected the sheep.

 Though it seems inconceivable that any contemporary business could operate without the aid of computers, this practice has barely been around for 60 years.
 It was actually an English tea shop called J. Lyons & Co. that first used a computer for business purposes.
 The LEO (Lyons Electronic Office), unveiled in 1951, was the size of a large room and could calculate sales, invoices, supplies, orders, and payroll.
 It’s rather remarkable that the owner of a restaurant and catering business with no electronics experience had the foresight to invest in such an innovative machine.

 Power plants have a surprising but extremely numerous marine opponent: jellyfish.
-These plants—nuclear, gas, and wind alike—require a large amount of water to cool their machinery, and the only source for that much water is the ocean.
+Nuclear, gas, and wind plants alike require a large amount of water to cool their machinery, and the only source for that much water is the ocean.
 However, jellyfish blooms around oil platforms and wind farms in the ocean mean that sea water isn’t the only thing the cooling pipes are pulling in.
 Power plants in Scotland, Sweden, Japan, the Philippines, Israel, and the United States have all experienced jellyfish-related clogs in the last few years.

 Um, why?
 Well, it can’t hurt.
 Before refrigerators, some Europeans and Americans practiced the tradition of once a year sticking their linens in their pantry or larder as a way of inviting wealth and good luck to the home.
 This superstition has updated with the times, so now placing your pillow atop your fridge on the designated day each year (May 29th) should fulfill the requirement.
-(If you have the space, you could also try cramming the pillow in your fridge, though scientists have yet to determine whether this might bring any extra luck.)
+(If you have the space, you could also try cramming the pillow in your fridge, though we have yet to determine whether or not this brings any extra luck.)

 Though many of us associate all things tea with the British, the portable tea bag was a purely American invention.
 Before 1908, tea only came in loose leaf form and needed to be steeped in a metal diffuser to brew.
-However, when a New York tea merchant sent out samples of his product in small silk bags, some of his American customers assumed that the bag could take the place of the diffuser—they just dunked the whole thing in boiling water.
-The Brits turned up their noses at this American practice—until after WWII, when the portability factor won them over.
+However, when a New York tea merchant sent out samples of his tea in small silk bags, some of his customers assumed that the bag could take the place of the diffuser—so they just dunked the whole thing in boiling water.
+The Brits turned up their noses at this American practice—until after World War II, when the portability factor won them over.

 In 2013, a Michigan man named Darryl See was walking along a set of train tracks, listening to music so loud that he didn’t hear the oncoming train.
 The Chicago-bound train hit See straight-on at 110 mph, throwing him 20 feet, breaking bones, and crushing some of his vertebrae.
 Amazingly, though, he survived, needing surgery only to put a plate in his neck.
 The 22-year-old reportedly remembers nothing about the accident, and lifelong train engineers claim they’ve never seen anyone survive this kind of accident before.

 Around 1995, marine biologists began to notice a phenomenon off the coast of Japan—crop circles, seven feet in diameter, on the ocean floor.
 Their source remained a mystery for 16 years, when a research team finally observed one of these Spirograph patterns being created by… a 5-inch-long pufferfish.
-It seems male pufferfish shape the circles over the course of 7-9 days, using their fins to move sand around and decorate the peaks with shell fragments.
-We still don’t know the exact criteria the female pufferfish use to judge these sculptures.
+It seems male pufferfish shape the circles over the course of seven to nine days, using their fins to move sand around and decorate the peaks with shell fragments.
+We still don’t know the exact criteria the female pufferfish use to judge these sculptures, but color us impressed.

-Primarily known for his theory of evolution gleaned from observing animals in the Galapagos, Charles Darwin was not only a scientist – he was an extremely adventurous eater.
+Primarily known for his theory of evolution gleaned from observing animals in the Galapagos, Charles Darwin was not only a scientist, but an extremely adventurous eater.
 He belonged to his university’s “Glutton Club,” which prided itself on eating the strangest meats its members could find.
 Later, on his voyages on the HMS Beagle, he sampled, among other things, puma, armadillo, iguana, giant tortoise, and lesser rhea.
 His favorite was an unnamed rodent, probably an agouti, which he described as “the very best meat I ever tasted.”